-•The Board have judged that the Davis Carr Cancer Society Endowment Trust, formerly known as Davis Carr Domain Lodge Endowment Trust (Trust) is a special purpose entity controlled by the society as the board appoints the trustees and are the beneficiaries of the trust (refer to note 24).
+•The Board have judged that the Davis Carr Cancer Society Endowment Trust (Trust) is a special purpose entity controlled by the society as the board appoints the trustees and are the beneficiaries of the trust (refer to note 24).

 •Revenue from bequests and legacies: Where there is a life interest associated with the bequest or legacy or the bequest or the legacy is being contested, the revenue from the bequest and legacy is not recognised until the revenue is measurable and probable.